jkotan/nexdatas.tools/doc/nxsfileinfo.rst

   -s SIGNALS, --signals SIGNALS
-                        signals data name(s) separated by comma -e AXES, --axes AXES  axis/axes data name(s) separated by comma -m FRAME, --frame FRAME
+                        signals data name(s) separated by comma -e AXES, --axes AXES  axis/axes data name(s) separated by comma -q SCANCMDAXES, --scan-command-axes SCANCMDAXES
+                        a JSON dictionary with scan-command axes to override, axis/axes data name(s) separated by comma for detectors and by semicolon for more plots.
+Default:
+                        {"hklscan":"h;k;l","qscan":"qz;qpar"}
+  -m FRAME, --frame FRAME
                         a frame number for if more 2D images in the data --signal-label SLABEL